-One of the basic ingredients of any software is that before you deliver it to the end user you want to make sure that it works properly.
-The question is how we need to adapt our approach to testing to take account of the cloud-based, highly distributed nature of serverless architecture.
+One of the basic ingredients of any software is that before you deliver it to the end-user you want to make sure that it works properly.
+The question is how we need to adapt our approach to testing and debugging serverless architectures, given their cloud-based, highly distributed nature.

 There have been different trends around testing in recent years, but the overriding goal is that we want to release good working software to our customers as quickly as we possibly can.